Here are 10 tips for hiring and working with a virtual assistant from TaskUs CEO Bryce Maddock:

 In the process of building TaskUs, we hired thousands of virtual assistants.
 These days we get quite a few requests from friends for virtual assistants.
 We don’t offer these services.
 But I do offer advice on how to successfully hire and manage a virtual employee.
 Here are my 10 rules:

 1) Start by paying them weekly.
-But do not pay until work is complete, a timesheet is submitted and approved by you for the tasks (this can be done in Google Docs pretty easily with the tasks and amount of time it took to complete them noted clearly).
+But do not pay until the work is complete, a timesheet has been submitted and approved by you for the tasks (this can be done in Google Docs pretty easily with the tasks and amount of time it took to complete them noted clearly).

 2) Pay them via Xoom or PayPal.
 Service providers in Pakistan and a few other countries can’t receive money this way.
 Sometimes they ask for Western Union, which can be quite troublesome.
 In that case, I would recommend using a freelancer marketplace like oDesk. oDesk can handle payments anywhere in the world and charges a 10% fee.
 You will have to mark their pay up 10% to make up for the difference.